thembekageorge/registration_app/README.md

 - run npm install (type npm install on the Terminal)

 - run sudo apt-get install -y nodejs , this will get you the latest version of nodejs

+## How to run the app

+To run the app

+type node appname (in this case it is index.js) so you will type in node index.js

+Enter a few registration number plates from different town (enter one at a time) and press the add button.
+After doing that , filter by slecting a town and pressing the show button.

+That is how the app runs.
+Should you have a problem , please send me and issue and I will be ready to help or fix whatever problem there is.